TheLovinator1/browser/.github/copilot-instructions.md

 - Write docstrings for all Python functions and classes.
 - Prefetch related objects in Django ORM queries.
 - Use database indexes in Django models.
 Our database is Sqlite.
+- Use Path lib for file paths in Python code examples.
 - The project structure is the following:

     ```text